axel-n/template-react-spring/README.md

-# Сoordination of tasks

-## Principle of project interaction
-- users
-     - with different roles can come in and perform some actions
-- tasks
-   - goes on workFlow (its type may be different for different classes)
-   - the task is put on the team (by workFlow)
-   - any user from the team can start its execution
-   - when the user marks the task as completed - it moves on to workFlow
+# Simple crud app

+## Progress
+ - ~~abstract controller, repository, entity~~
+- changes in front in progress

-## Required
+## Endpoints for entity
-- min knowledge spring
-- middle knowledge react
+- GET     /    - all entities with pagination
+- GET     /id  - one entity
+- POST    /    - create
+- PUT     /    - update
+- DELETE  /id  - delete

 ## How to use
 - backend